Matera: 1 – 5 June 2020 (Potentially rescheduled – final decision on 30th of April, 2020)

 - Francesco Reyes, Ph.D.
 (University of Basilicata, Italy)

-The Summer School is aimed at students who are currently at a masters or doctoral level, as well as researchers and professionals with an interest in spatio-temporal data analysis and modelling.
-We also accept undergraduate candidates.
+The Summer School is aimed at masters or doctoral degree candidates, and researchers and professionals with an interest in spatio-temporal data analysis and modelling.
+We also accept undergraduate students.
 Summer School participants should have basic computer skills and a strong desire to learn command line tools to process data.
 We expect participants to have a specific interest in geographical data analyses, and prior experience in the use of Geographic Information Systems will be helpful.
-Participants need to bring their own laptops with a minimum of 4GB RAM and 30GB free disk space.
+Participants need to bring their own laptops with a minimum of 8GB RAM and 30GB free disk space.

 The Summer School provides students with the opportunity to develop crucial skills required for advanced spatial data processing.
 Throughout the week students will focus on developing fundamental and independent-learning skills in advanced data processing – a field that is continuously evolving with the availability of increasingly complex data and ongoing technological advances.
 Many different, complementary and sometimes overlapping tools will be presented for an overview of the universe of open source softwares available for spatial data processing.
 We demonstrate their strengths, weaknesses and key features for various data processing objectives (ex.: modelling, data filtering, queries, GIS analyses, graphics or reporting) and data types.
 Specifically, we guide students in using these tools and software and assist them along the steep learning curve that is typical of data analysis under a command-line programming approach.
 We focus our training on helping students to develop independent learning skills and to find online help, solutions and strategies, in order to fix bugs, and independently progress with complex data processing problems.

 The Academic Programme is divided into 3 main areas of study: